-Lifesaver plants can produce amazing 5-pointed, star-like blooms with zebra stripes and a thickened center that resembles a root beer flavored Lifesaver.
-If this isn’t enough to intrigue you, they have fascinating 4-sided stems with soft teeth along the edges.
+Lifesaver plants can produce amazing five-pointed, star-like blooms with zebra stripes and a thickened center that resembles a root beer flavored Lifesaver.
+If this isn’t enough to intrigue you, they have fascinating four sided stems with soft teeth along the edges.
 In lower light situations, these are deeply green, but they attain a reddish tinge in full sun.
-These are not frost hardy but you can try growing Huernia cactus on the patio in summer with some protection from midday sun.
+These are not frost-hardy, but you can try growing Huernia cactus on the patio in summer with some protection from the midday sun.

 Succulents, like cactus, are some of the easiest plants to care for and provide a range of texture and form for any gardener’s taste.
 Growing Huernia cactus as houseplants is preferred for most regions of the country, as they are not tolerant of cold weather.

 How to Grow a Lifesaver Cactus